msdupc/msdupc.github.io/index.md

 + **Unit 4**: You should know how to formulate Lagrange's equation for systems with or without nonconservative forces.
 How to formulate the generalized force F_nc^* (right hand side of Lagrange's equation).
 Also how to rewrite Lagrange's equation in the standard form M·qdd + C·qd + G = F_nc^* and how to convert this equation into a 1st order ODE (to have it prepared to solve initial value problems).

 + **Lab practices:** all concepts of the practices may be subject to evaluation, but a computer will not be needed.
-I will not ask you to implement any Matlab program.
+We will not ask you to implement any Matlab program.

 ## Help